Combining your Gumloop flows with webhook triggers allows you to build APIs visually with no code!

 Inputs

 Most useful flows require some input from the user.
-Inputs are defined using Input nodes and these inputs can be passed in using webhooks as well!
+There are two main approaches to handle inputs in your Gumloop flows:

 curl -X POST \